+What should I know before I agree to administer a trust?
 The most important aspects of administering trusts are organizational skills and record keeping.
 Basically you need to track every dollar coming in and going out of the trust and make sure it goes to the right person at the right time.
 Whether you feel you...Read more

 Tag Archives: Trust Administration

 - Can a non-South Carolina resident serve as the personal representative of an estate?